jbekesi/MLNAjb/README.md

 Now imagine that the package has also detected 'Naser al Din' as an entitiy, but you have forgotten to pass is as one of the keys of the value 'Nasser-al-Din Shah' in the previous step.
 In this case, the dictionary only replaces the 'Naser' part of this name with 'Nasser-al-Din Shah', therefore turning the original entity into 'Nasser-al-Din Shah al Din' which makes no sense.
 If you spot such mistakes in the visualized network graph, run the dictionary again and add the key-value pair 'Nasser-al-Din Shah al Din': 'Nasser-al-Din Shah' to it.
 You can repeat this process as many times as necessary, making sure that you have unified the spellings of all the different variations of the same proper name.

+6. **Visualize communities**
-6. **Visualize communities:** If you want to view the communities that exist within the collection of entities from 'entitiy_tags' and words that you have previously stored in 'user_ents', run the 'detect_community' function from the 'network' module:
+If you want to view the communities that exist within the collection of entities from 'entitiy_tags' and words that you have previously stored in 'user_ents', run the 'detect_community' function from the 'network' module:

 ```
 network.detect_community (text_df, entity_tags, user_ents=None, user_dict=None, title='community_detection', figsize=(1000, 700), bgcolor='black', font_color='white')